grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 "Can't say as I am.
 And I can't say what I _am_ carrying, ceptin that I can't see how any of it could help you.
 Still, if I can do anything to help, I'm game.
 I'm pretty convinced y'all ain't some Authority ruse, and we smugglers gotta stick together I say."

 "We're not smugglers."
 Said Percy, her eye firmly locked on Shakes'.
-"We're Independent Logistics Operators."
+"We're independent logistics operators."

 "Ain't we all!"
 Said Shakes.
 "Honestly, I ain't got much in the way of ideas for ya.
 I was thinking maybe you was the smart ones.
 From what I can see y'all are fuckin' fucked.
-Best I can say is I could run into where I'm headin' and send someone friendly with a bigger boat back out for ya.
+Best I can say is I could run into where I'm headin' and send some friendly bigger boat back out for ya.
 But that'll probably take a couple of days."

 ### Trying to figure out how to get the Prospect moving